 Play water polo, water basketball, water volleyball, or water tag against another troop.
 The specific game you play can be picked when you arrive.

-1st & 2nd Class Rank Aquatics Requirements (7:00pm any day Monday through Thursday) (No signup required)
+1st & 2nd Class Rank Aquatics Requirements (7:00pm any day Monday through Thursday) (Signup required, will be given a scheduled time)